-Type of Federal Action: a. contract b. grant c. cooperative agreement 2.
-Status of Fed a. bid/off application b. initial er/ 3.
-Report Type: a. initial filing b. material change d. loan e. loan guarantee c. post-av ward For material change only: Year quarter f. loan insurance Date of last report 4.
-Name and Address of Reporting I Entity: 5.
-If Reportin g Entity in No. 4 is Subawardee, Prime Subawardee Enter Name and Address of Prime: Tier, if I Known: Congressional District, if known: District, if known: 6.
+1. Type of Federal Action: 2.
+Status of Fed 3.
+Report Type: a. contract a. bid/offer/ a. initial filing b. grant application b. material change c. cooperative agreement b. initial award d. loan c. post-av ward For material change only: e. loan guarantee Year quarter f. loan insurance 1 Date of last report 4.
+Name and Address of Reporting E Entity: - g Entity in No. 4 is Subawardee, PrimeSubawardee Enter Name and Address of Prime: , if k Known: Congressional District, if known: District, if known: 6.
 Federal Department/Agency: 7.
-Federal Pro gram Name/Description: 8.
+Federal Pro ogram Name/Description: 8.
 Federal Action Number, if known: 10. a.
-Name and Address of Lobbying Registrant (if individual, last name, first name, MI): CFDA Number, 9.
-Award Amo \$ b.
-Individuals I different from No (last name, fir Performing Services (including address if p.
+Name and Address of Lobbying (if individual, last name, first nam) Registrant CFDA Number, 9.
+Award Amo § b.
+Individuals different from No (last name, fir Performing Services (including address if o.
 10a) 11.
-Information requested through this form is authorized by title 31 U.S.C. section 1352.
-This disclosure of lobbying activities is a material representation of fact upon which reliance was placed by the tier above when this transaction was made or entered into.
-This disclosure is required pursuant to 31 U.S.C.
+Information requested through th authorized by title 31 U.S.C. section 13 disclosure of lobbying activities is a ma 352.
+This Signature: representation of fact upon which relia by the tier above when this transaction entered into.
+This disclosure is require U.S.C.
 1352.
-This information will be reported to the Congress semi-annually and will be available for public inspection.
-Any person who fails to file the required disclosure shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.
-Signature: Print Name: Title: Telephone No.: Date: Federal Use Only Local Reproduction - LLL (Rev. 7-97)
+This information will be Congress semi-annually and will be av inspection.
+Any person who fails to file ance was placed n was made or ed pursuant to 31 reported to the /ailable for public e the required Print Name: Title: disclosure shall be subject to a civil pe than \$10,000 and not more than \$100, failure.
+Telephone No.: Date: Federal Use Only Local Reproduction - LLL (Rev. 7-97)